natiialvarez/natiialvarez/README.md

 ### Hey, hey!
-My name is Natália, and I'm almost a Backend developer ! 👋
+My name is Natália, and I'm a Backend developer and studying to be a FullStack! 👋
 Desenvolvedor de Software Back-end ( Node.js | Typescript | SQL | Git ) e futuramente Front-End (HTML | CSS )

 - Currently studying to be a Backend developer .